lobovskiy/rsschool-cv/cv.md

 ## Work experience

-Since April 2022 I have been working in team of 10 people on the web application which is the portal for moderation of trading violation reported with mobile application.
+Since April 2022 I have been working in the team of 10 people on the web application which is the portal for moderation of trading violations reported with customer's mobile applications.
 It's being developed using React, LESS, Java, PostgreSQL.
-I work on developing frontend application with React, Redux, Saga.
+I work on developing of the frontend application with React, Redux, Saga.

 ***